ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ]
 ```

-Note that *from* and *to* maps to the same name.
+Note that *from* and *to* map to the same name.
 This is not required when using default values,
 but it shows a common use case for default values where you just want to give an existing property
 a default value without renaming it.